oslocyclotronlab/Resources-List/README.md

 ## Analysis
  * [OMpy](https://github.com/oslocyclotronlab/ompy) - A python package for performing the Oslo Method analysis.
  * [Oslo Method Software](https://github.com/oslocyclotronlab/oslo-method-software) - A set of programs to performing the Oslo Method analysis (old).
+ * [ROOT](https://root.cern) - De-facto standard tool for analyzing data in particle and nuclear physics.
+ * [Vaex](https://github.com/vaexio/vaex) - Out-of-core DataFrames for python.
+A very powerful package for analyzing gigantic amounts of data.
+Just as or faster than ROOT.

 ## Simulation
  * [Geant4](http://geant4.web.cern.ch) - A toolkit for the simulation of the passage of particles through matter.